bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

  *		E-mail for A. Pascual-Montano: <pascual@cnb.csic.es>
  *
  *
- * This file is part of bioNMF-GPU.
+ * This file is part of NMF-mGPU.
  *
- * BioNMF-GPU is free software: you can redistribute it and/or modify
+ * NMF-mGPU is free software: you can redistribute it and/or modify
  * it under the terms of the GNU General Public License as published by
  * the Free Software Foundation, either version 3 of the License, or
  * (at your option) any later version.
  *
- * BioNMF-GPU is distributed in the hope that it will be useful,
+ * NMF-mGPU is distributed in the hope that it will be useful,
  * but WITHOUT ANY WARRANTY; without even the implied warranty of
  * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
  * GNU General Public License for more details.
  *
  * You should have received a copy of the GNU General Public License
- * along with BioNMF-GPU.
+ * along with NMF-mGPU.
 If not, see <http://www.gnu.org/licenses/>.
  *
  ************************************************************************
 -->